rccarrasco/acronym_generator/README.md

 A word with at least one uppercase letter will be however necessarily present in the acronym (with at least one of its uppercase characters).

+The code also loads a file with stopwords, that is, words that will be considered optional by default.